 The Entry-Level Master of Science in Nursing is an accelerated graduate nursing program designed for students who desire to enter the nursing profession and hold a baccalaureate or higher degree in other disciplines.
 During their first four semesters, admitted students complete all prelicensure courses (theoretical and clinical) in an accelerated format, as well as selected graduate nursing courses, followed by a clinical residency, in preparation for the RN licensure examination.
 Students then continue with courses and preparation leading to a Master of Science in Nursing (MSN).

 This program meets the California Board of Registered Nursing (BRN) requirements for licensure and is available at APU’s regional locations in Monrovia, San Diego, and the Inland Empire (San Bernardino).

 The ELM program prepares nurses to enter professional nursing and, subsequently, advanced practice roles.
 Students are prepared to take the NCLEX for RN licensure, to apply for a California PHN certificate, and to be eligible to apply for state certification, and may also apply for national certification by examination in advanced practice specialties upon successful completion of the required postlicensure courses.

 At the beginning of clinical coursework, graduate students are required to provide documentation concerning certifications, results of background checks, screening tests, and immunizations.
 Refer to the Student Handbook and specific program manuals or course syllabi for details.

 The four-semesters-plus-clinical-residency prelicensure portion of this program is offered in an intensive cohort model format and must be taken in full-time study.
 Courses are offered primarily in a face-to-face format, on a fixed schedule, with required clinical experiences that may be scheduled Monday through Sunday on any shift.
-This program meets California BRN requirements for registered nurse licensure.

 |GNRS 500||Conceptual Foundations of Professional Nursing||3|